CHER Staff

 Project Coordinator

-Maura Drewry (she/her/hers) serves as a Project Coordinator in the UNC Center for Health Equity Research.
+Maura Drewry (she/her/hers) is a Senior Clinical Research Coordinator in the Center for Health Equity Research.
 She earned her MPH in Health Behavior from the UNC Gillings School of Global Public Health in 2020, and she earned her B.S. in Health Sciences from Furman University in 2017.
 Her prior work experience includes a variety of community-engaged efforts focused on chronic disease prevention, mental health, anti-racism and Adverse Childhood Experiences.
 Her research interests include racial equity, social determinants of health, systems-level public health solutions, holistic health promotion and community-based participatory methods.

 Angelique Jennings, MPH, CHES